 Not all honey is created equal

 Now you need to know not all honey is created equal and the common brands in your grocery store may not be up to the task of any of these health benefits.
 That is why you need to make sure it is 100 percent raw honey.
 Raw honey is not heated beyond 105 degrees so the natural bacteria and enzymes found in the honey are left intact.
 Raw honey is lightly strained and is opaque (you can’t see through it).
 Regular processed honey has been pasteurized and is almost clear and is easily spreadable.
 So, when you reach for your next jar of honey ensure it is raw honey.
 If you are already an avid consumer of honey this switch will be easy as raw honey tastes great.
+You can read more about how honey is made here.

 Some of the ways we enjoy honey at home are: